Skip to content

 3. Wait 2-5 business days for Google to review

-#Method 5: Check for Account Action Requests
+#Method 5: Check Your Payments Profile for Pending Actions

 1. Sign into payments.google.com and look for red or yellow banners